"No," he heard himself saying.

 Surprisingly it was Gibbs of all people who stopped her from doing anything rash.
 He whispered something in her ear, which calmed her down, but anyone who looked in her eyes could see that all she needed was one perfect moment to make her move.
 She held her head high and there was a promise of something unpleasant hiding behind the angry face.
 There was no telling what the 'former' Mossad officer would do, but the fire in her eyes was a big enough clue for anyone looking.

 Tony rubbed his forehead again, trying to gather his thoughts before he lost his possibly only chance to be able to talk with raw honesty to anyone willing to listen.

 "My dearest Abby.
 I'm sure by now she's using the security cameras to spy on us...
 She was once like a sister to me, someone I held so dear to me and I thought she felt the same way about me.
 However, after Gibbs' retirement I realized it was all only in my own head.
 Besides, just like she among the other two kept telling me, I'm not you, Gibbs.
 It used to hurt me deeply hearing those words, since I looked up to you.
 I wanted to be like you.
 You..."

 His voice had quieted down to the point where it was hard to hear what he was saying.
 Tony swallowed down the sudden lump in his throat.
-It wasn't something he ever did, breaking down in front of these people, in front of anyone really, and neither was he going to start breaking down now.
+It wasn't something he ever did, breaking down in front of these people or in front of anyone really, and neither was he going to start breaking down now.
 They had no right to see him at his weakest.
-There was time for that later on, when he was alone.
-Well, him and full bottle of something he had saved just for moments like these.
+There was time for that later when he was alone.
+Well, he and full bottle of something he had saved just for moments like these.